Self-Propelled Harvesting and Spraying: Machinery Ownership Versus Custom Hire

 Custom operators need to know their actual costs.
 Crop producers need to compare the costs of owning their own machines to the cost of custom hiring.
 The worksheet in this publication lists the steps needed to do this.

-Tables 1, 2, 3, 4 and 5 list estimated harvesting capacities, fuel consumption, salvage values, capital recovery factors, and repair cost rates that can be used if actual data are not available.
+Tables 1, 2, 3, 4 and 5 list estimated field capacities, fuel consumption, salvage values, capital recovery factors, and repair cost rates that can be used if actual data are not available.
 For the interest rate, consider what the intermediate term loan rate is, what the equity capital could earn if it were invested in a use other than the combine, or an average of the two rates.

 At the end of the worksheet the number of acres for which ownership and custom hiring are equal in cost can be calculated.
-For owners with fewer acres than this, a second calculation shows the number of additional custom acres that would have to be harvested to generate enough income to break even.
+For owners with fewer acres than this, a second calculation shows the number of additional custom acres that would have to be harvested or sprayed to generate enough income to break even.

 , retired economist.